Eastern College Australia

 Eastern College Australia is a non-denominational Christian Private Higher Education and Vocational Education provider in Melbourne, Australia.

-Eastern exists to equip individuals through provision of accredited teaching, training and research that contribute to the transformation of church (local and global), society and marketplace through the lives of its graduates.

-The college offers a wide range of courses, including Education, Arts, Counselling and Theology degrees.
+The college offers courses including Education, Arts, Counselling and Theology degrees.

 History

 Eastern College Australia, formerly named Tabor Victoria, was established in 1988 as a campus of Tabor College Adelaide.
 The founding principal was Dr Ian Richardson and the first classes were held at the Blackburn Baptist Church site on Holland Road Blackburn.
 Their current name was adopted in 2015.

 James Catford then served as principal until his former wife, Dr Cheryl McCallum served as principal from 2012 to December 2017.
 Eastern College shared a campus with Stirling Theological College from January 2011 until December 2017.
 Both colleges offered separate educational awards and while students and staff freely mixed and formal study programs taught separately.

+In 2017 Eastern moved to co-locate with MST, formerly Melbourne School of Theology in the Melbourne suburb of Wantirna.